Equivalence principle: Tests of the weak equivalence principle

+Tests of the weak equivalence principle are those that verify the equivalence of gravitational mass and inertial mass.
+An obvious test is dropping different objects and verifying that they land at the same time.
+Historically this was the first approach – though probably not by Galileo's Leaning Tower of Pisa experiment but instead earlier by Simon Stevin, who dropped lead balls of different masses off the Delft churchtower and listened for the sound of them hitting a wooden plank.

+Newton measured the period of pendulums made with different materials as an alternative test giving the first precision measurements.
+Loránd Eötvös's approach in 1908 used a very sensitive torsion balance to give precision approaching 1 in a billion.
+Modern experiments have improved this by another factor of a million.

+A popular exposition of this measurement was done on the Moon by David Scott in 1971.
+He dropped a falcon feather and a hammer at the same time, showing on video that they landed at the same time.

 Experiments are still being performed at the University of Washington which have placed limits on the differential acceleration of objects towards the Earth, the Sun and towards dark matter in the Galactic Center.
-Future satellite experiments – STEP (Satellite Test of the Equivalence Principle), and Galileo Galilei – will test the weak equivalence principle in space, to much higher accuracy.
+Future satellite experiments – Satellite Test of the Equivalence Principle and Galileo Galilei – will test the weak equivalence principle in space, to much higher accuracy.

 With the first successful production of antimatter, in particular anti-hydrogen, a new approach to test the weak equivalence principle has been proposed.
 Experiments to compare the gravitational behavior of matter and antimatter are currently being developed.

 Proposals that may lead to a quantum theory of gravity such as string theory and loop quantum gravity predict violations of the weak equivalence principle because they contain many light scalar fields with long Compton wavelengths, which should generate fifth forces and variation of the fundamental constants.
 Heuristic arguments suggest that the magnitude of these equivalence principle violations could be in the 10−13 to 10−18 range.

 Currently envisioned tests of the weak equivalence principle are approaching a degree of sensitivity such that non-discovery of a violation would be just as profound a result as discovery of a violation.
 Non-discovery of equivalence principle violation in this range would suggest that gravity is so fundamentally different from other forces as to require a major reevaluation of current attempts to unify gravity with the other forces of nature.
 A positive detection, on the other hand, would provide a major guidepost towards unification.